 Frances – Harrison and Pleasant Township Post Office: 1893 – 1903 Location: 40.822364, -84.707628

 on German Church Rd (Co Hwy 86) at the intersection of Convoy – Heller Rd (Co Hwy 55)

-Remnants: Saint Paul’s Reformed Church & Evangelical Protestant Cemetery on the north side of German Chruch Rd just east of the GPS coordinates, Saint Thomas Lutheran Church on the north side of German Church Rd just east of Saint Paul’s, old houses & farm buildings in the area
+Remnants: Saint Paul’s Reformed Church and Evangelical Protestant Cemetery on the north side of German Chruch Rd just east of the GPS coordinates, Saint Thomas Lutheran Church on the north side of German Church Rd just east of Saint Paul’s, old houses and farm buildings in the area

 Description: This farming town was mostly settled by German immigrants in the 1830s with the Saint Thomas church congregation forming shortly after in 1839.
 Construction of their present brick church began in 1898.
 It was completed at a cost of $6,232 with the steeple stretching 102 feet toward the sky.
 Saint Paul’s congregation was established in 1841.
 Its current wood frame structure was built in 1893 at a cost of $5,000 with the steeple reaching 115 feet.
 They impressively stand in close proximity, seemingly competing for their higher power’s attention.
 A tile works owned by the Germann family was on the north side of German Church Rd about 1/2 of a mile west of the GPS coordinates in the late 1800s.
 There was also a steam-powered saw mill a mile east of the GPS coordinates on the south side of German Church Rd.
 Phillip J. Germann (1843 – 1902) was the first postmaster.
-He married Sophia (Heffner) Germann (1851 – 1935) & had a few children.
+He married Sophia (Heffner) Germann (1851 – 1935) and had a few children.
 One of their sons, Conrad L. Germann (1876 – 1964), took on the postmaster position after his father passed away.
-They were all laid to rest in the cemetery & have over 100 relatives interred there.
+They were all laid to rest in the cemetery and have over 100 relatives and descendants interred there.